Efficient CO2 Fixation Pathways

 Project Innovation + Advantages:

-UCLA is redesigning the carbon fixation pathways of plants to make them more efficient at capturing the energy in sunlight.
+The University of California, Los Angeles (UCLA) is redesigning the carbon fixation pathways of plants to make them more efficient at capturing the energy in sunlight.
 Carbon fixation is the key process that plants use to convert carbon dioxide (CO2) from the atmosphere into higher energy molecules (such as sugars) using energy from the sun.
 UCLA is addressing the inefficiency of the process through an alternative biochemical pathway that uses 50% less energy than the pathway used by all land plants.
 In addition, instead of producing sugars, UCLA's designer pathway will produce pyruvate, the precursor of choice for a wide variety of liquid fuels.
 Theoretically, the new biochemical pathway will allow a plant to capture 200% as much CO2 using the same amount of light.
 The pathways will first be tested on model photosynthetic organisms and later incorporated into other plants, thus dramatically improving the productivity of both food and fuel crops.

 If successful, UCLA's project would increase the capacity of plants to capture energy from sunlight, allowing plants like switchgrass to produce more fuel using the same amount of energy.